Tinder use in Cape Town reveals the paradox of modern dating

 Common experiences

-Exploring what it means to use Tinder for the individuals in my study, I found the app was regularly deleted.
-This was because of an accumulation of disappointments such as missing a “spark”, excitement thinning out and being “ghosted” (ignored).
+Exploring what it means to use Tinder for the individuals in my study, I found the app was regularly deleted because of an accumulation of disappointments, such as missing a “spark”, excitement thinning out and being “ghosted” (ignored).

-Interestingly, users kept re-downloading Tinder and changing their approaches by choosing different profile pictures, tweaking biographies and patterns of swiping.
-Swiping styles would depend on previous experiences and the kinds of intimacy they were looking for.
+Interestingly though, users also kept re-downloading Tinder and changing their approaches by choosing different profile pictures, tweaking biographies and patterns of swiping.
+Swiping styles would depend on previous experiences and the types of intimacy they were looking for.
 Commonly, returning users would adopt a more casual approach and try to manage their expectations.

-Most of her dates had either been mediocre or disillusioning.
-One looked nothing like his profile picture, another was much shyer offline than online and others were pushing for sex

-Thirty-two-year-old PhD student Johana (not her real name), for instance, had been on and off Tinder for years but continued mustering hope of a meaningful connection.
-Most of her dates had either been mediocre or disillusioning.
-One looked nothing like his profile picture, another was much shyer offline than online and others were pushing for sex.
-Then she found herself on a captivating eight-hour-long date.
+Thirty-two-year-old PhD student Johana (not her real name), for instance, had been on and off Tinder for years, but continued mustering hope of a meaningful connection.
+Most of her dates had been mediocre or disillusioning.
+One looked nothing like his profile picture, another was much shyer offline than on and others were pushing for sex.
+Then suddenly she found herself on a captivating eight-hour date.

 The end of love?

 Tinder is marketed as liberating and empowering, especially for young women.
-The app promises the chance to create connections and meaning out of nowhere, to link people and places and fulfil romantic desires.
-Users in my research did embrace Tinder as a tool to meet people they would otherwise have been unlikely to meet.
+The app promises the chance to create connections and meaning out of nowhere, to link people and places, and fulfil romantic desires.
+And users in my research did embrace Tinder as a tool to meet people they would otherwise have been unlikely to meet.

+After two years of using an in-depth research approach, I came to the conclusion that, despite negative associations, dating apps have their place and their intimacies are not lesser than those originating elsewhere.

-However, grand romantic ideals seem to be replaced by uncertainty and strategies of detachment in the process.
+However, grand romantic ideals seem to be replaced by uncertainty and strategies of detachment.
 The app’s mostly vacant assurance of romantic magic helps explain why many users insisted Tinder makes matches that lack meaning and “realness”.

 The idea that Tinder-initiated encounters lack authenticity is also in sync with the dominant view that embedding technologies into everyday activities (including the most intimate ones) is a damning symptom of the contemporary zeitgeist.

-Undeterred by years of dating app use and many stories of relationships and friendships originating on apps, satirical blog entries poking fun at Tinder clichés, Instagram accounts like Tinder Nightmares as well as academic literature suggest Tinder intimacy liquefies or ends love as we know it.
+Undeterred by years of dating app use and numerous stories of relationships and friendships originating on apps, satirical blog entries poking fun at Tinder clichés, Instagram accounts such as Tinder Nightmares and academic literature suggest Tinder intimacy liquefies or ends love as we know it.

 All is not lost

-But after two years using an in-depth research approach, I came to the conclusion that despite negative associations, dating apps have their place and their intimacies are not lesser than those originating elsewhere.
-Connections made via Tinder are neither different by nature, nor are they easier to navigate.
+However, after two years of using an in-depth research approach, I came to the conclusion that, despite negative associations, dating apps have their place and their intimacies are not lesser than those originating elsewhere.
+Connections made via Tinder are not different by nature or easier to navigate.

-Regardless of the image of Tinder as a superficial platform and of Tinder fatigue, there was not only a persistent use of the app but also an enduring desire for connections that feel meaningful.
+Regardless of the image of Tinder as a superficial platform and of Tinder fatigue, there was not just a persistent use of the app, but also an enduring desire for connections that felt meaningful.
 The problem with Tinder is not that experiences are less real.
 At the root of frustrations is rather a one-dimensional view of “dating”, formatted as an eroticised encounter that requires an immediate and powerful spark.

-From excitement to hurt, a lot happens in commodified, gamified dating app environments — notwithstanding the composed approaches adopted by their users.
-Thinking of emotions on the app as something that can be kept in check and of Tinder as something removed from “real life” may not only produce disappointing encounters in the moment, but it could also influence how people think about dating in the future.
+From excitement to hurt, a lot happens in commodified, gamified dating app environments, notwithstanding the composed approaches adopted by their users.
+Thinking of emotions on the app as something that can be kept in check and of Tinder as something removed from “real life” may not only produce disappointing encounters in the moment, but could also influence how people think about dating in the future.

 This article was first published by The Conversation.